 In certain situations, exit companies can help you recoup the money you’ve already lost through fees.
 However, if they’re legitimate, they will not make any phony promises to recover your money.

 Remember to keep your expectations realistic .
 But keep in mind that there is a way to cancel your timeshare properly.

 The fact is that timeshare resale will get you in an even bigger bind.
 All the empty promises made by resellers only lead to even heftier fees than the one you dole out every year.

 Over the years, timeshares have rightfully developed a bad rap.
 Consequently, people have become cautious about purchasing them.

 However, there’s no reason to hold on to a timeshare and flush more of your hard-earned money down the toilet.
 Instead of entertaining resellers, your best option is to use the laws to your advantage.

 If you want to get cancel your timeshare safely, request a free consultation with us.
-We'll fight to help you get rid of your timeshare in a legal and timely manner.
+We’ll fight to help you get rid of your timeshare in a timely manner.